yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![A screen that shows choosing the VSTS Git option for the TailspinToys project.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image70.png "Select a source")

-3. Select the "Empty process" link.
+3. Select the "Empty process" link

     ![Under Select a template, Empty process is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image71.png "Select the Empty process link")